awsub/awsub.github.io/index.md

 `hotsub` doesn't require any new knowledge to get started with.
 Only you need is shell script file you want to execute.

-Launching VMs on cloud, provisionong, download and uploading files to storage are all automated by `hotsub`.
+Launching VMs on cloud, provisionong, downloading and uploading files to storage are all automated by `hotsub`.

 There are more differences with other existing tools, check this page for more details.